 If your plans to visit Charleston this spring were put on hold because of the coronavirus, fear not!
 You can still virtually visit Charleston from the comfort of your own couch.
-Just crank up your heat, put on some jazz and check out these Charleston virtual tours.
+Just put on some jazz and check out these Charleston virtual tours.

-After we’ve flattened the curve, we’ll still be here for you when you’re ready to reschedule your trip.
+As the country gets vaccinated and things start looking more normal, we’ll still be here for you when you’re ready to reschedule your trip.

 If you’re currently in the Charleston area, you can stay updated on the city’s COVID-19 information and best health practices.

 Just because your travel plans were disrupted doesn’t mean you can’t still tour our institutions!
-Many South Carolina historic sites are offering virtual tours of their grounds and collections.
+We recently partnered with Chris Sandeman of Sandeman’s Live to produce a live stream of a stroll around our historic district lead by our own Jim Gresham.
 So, put on a pot of frogmore stew, sit back and soak in the scents and sights of the lowcountry.

 Virtual Battlefield Tour